Bobloblawlobslawbomb/mar26CodeReview/README.md

 ## Planned Updates

 * _implement confirm function as the first question_
-* _get the page to make try judements of character_
+* _get the page to make true judements of character_
 * _deploy to GitHub pages_

 ## copyright 2021 Giancarlo Vigneri